 Now, one of the best, if not THE best track on Yügen is Oceans Apart.
 It really goes full-tilt Atmospheric Black Metal with benefits.
 And its sudden blackened attacks of razor-sharp metal are just irresistible to this crew here.
 All of that goodness delivers with a pretty astonishing flow rich in melodic elements.

-A female guest singer – Elizabeth Redding – appears on the title track Yügen adding more salsa to an already spicy track.
-Again at first going progressive and not sure where this is all moving towards, it suddenly and deliciously slithers into the abyss.
-The aforementioned similarity of some elements to Wilderun always strikes me anew in this track.
-This tendency is again confirmed in the two last kind of symbiotically joined tracks Omen and Glowing Embers, Dying Fires.
-The last and very worthy contribution to a great album.
+A female guest singer – Elizabeth Redding – appears on the title track Yügen.
+And that means more salsa to an already spicy track.
+The aforementioned similarity of some elements of Wilderun always strikes me anew in this track.
+And this tendency again confirms itself in the two last tracks Omen and Glowing Embers, Dying Fires.

 And there is really nothing amiss on this record?